Julian Malins: Legal career

 Malins served as a deputy judge and a recorder from 1990.
 The retirement age for such posts is 70 years.

 Malins was retained by Cambridge Analytica to report on its political activities.

 Political career

-As well as being elected a councillor in the City of London, Malins also contested Pontefract and Castleford (UK Parliament constituency) for the Conservatives at the 1987 General Election, where he lost to Labour's Geoffrey Lofthouse.
+As well as being elected a councillor in the City of London, Malins also contested the Pontefract and Castleford constituency for the Conservatives at the 1987 General Election, where he lost to Labour's Geoffrey Lofthouse, coming second of four candidates with 21.2% of the vote.

 Malins left the Conservative Party and put himself up as a candidate for The Brexit Party for the Salisbury constituency in the 2019 UK general election.
+He ultimately did not stand, after the party withdrew from competing in 317 Conservative-held seats to avoid splitting the vote.

 He stood for Reform UK as a candidate for Wiltshire Police and Crime Commissioner in 2021, and came last in 6th place, finishing the election with 4,348 votes.
 Malins also stood in the subsequent by-election, when original winner Jonathon Seed was disqualified, but again finished last, with 1,859 first-preference votes (2.1%).

+Malins stood again in Salisbury at the 2024 general election, as the Reform UK candidate; he finished in fourth place of seven candidates with 10.4% of the vote, with Conservative MP John Glen holding his seat.